neo-jgrec/zappy/docs/Programs/GUI/Adding new commands.md

 2. for a string\
 `std::string arg = std::get<std::string>(tokens.at(n));`

-with n being the index of the argument begining at 1 because 0 is the keyword to call the function.
+With n being the index of the argument begining at 1 because 0 is the keyword to call the function.

-if you want to send a message to the server you can use the sendToServer member function of the server parametter.
+If you want to send a message to the server you can use the sendToServer member function of the server parametter.

-all modification to the gameData parametter must be done through a member function of the Data class.
+All modification to the gameData parametter must be done through a member function of the Data class.

 ### good pratices
 Lastly you want to look at the parametters you haven't used to mark them as unused and delete them from the array of parametters of the lambda function.

-for example if you didn't send a message to the server in your function :
+For example if you do not want to send a message to the server in your function you should do this:
 ```cpp
 void Parser::functionName (const std::vector<TokenType>& tokens, Data& gameData, [[maybe_unused]]ServerConnect &server) {
     checkType(tokens, std::vector<Type>(2, Parser::Type::INT), __func__);